BepisPoggoLoco/RF-Jammer/README.md

 ## 1. Schematic

 I used the following diagrams to hookup the core components, using 3.3V/GND rails in order to reduce the complexity of the circuit.
 Ultimately the arrangement of this device's wiring is up to your creativity.
+> Note: NEVER connect these nRF24L01 + PA + LNA modules to 5V, which can potentially fry them.

 ***<ins>Important</ins>***